Object / IdentityMaciej Trzciński

 Your CMS can't grow past one page type.

-Schema and content-model design for B2B SaaS.
-Structured so marketing can add page types without an engineer in the loop — and so agents have something clean to generate against.
+Schema and content-model design for technical product companies.
+Structured so marketing can add page types without an engineer in the loop.

 SanitySchema DesignContent ModelingTypeScript